Privacy policy

 We collect personal information about you in several ways, including from:

-• Information that is recorded on the request form your referring medical or health practitioner (for example, your GP or a specialist who is providing you with medical care) gives you when recommending that you obtain diagnostic imaging or nuclear medicine services;
+• information that is recorded on the request form your referring medical or health practitioner (for example, your GP or a specialist who is providing you with medical care) gives you when recommending that you obtain diagnostic imaging or nuclear medicine services;

-• Other persons or entities who ask us, or medical practitioners at our facilities, to perform diagnostic imaging or nuclear medicine services on your behalf (for example, the hospital/nursing home where you are a patient, a government department or your employer);
+• other persons or entities who ask us, or medical practitioners at our facilities, to perform diagnostic imaging or nuclear medicine services on your behalf (for example, the hospital/nursing home where you are a patient, a government department or your employer);

-• Someone who has responsibility for you (your parent, carer or guardian); and
+• someone who has responsibility for you (your parent, carer or guardian); and

-• You directly.
+• you directly.

 When we receive a request for diagnostic imaging or nuclear medicine services in relation to you, we create a unique digital medical record for you.
 Every time a diagnostic imaging or nuclear medicine service is provided for you at one of our practices, new information is added to your medical record.

 We take reasonable steps to protect patient medical records from misuse, interference and loss and also from unauthorised access, modification and disclosure.
+This includes the use of technologies and processes such as secure storage and access control procedures, network firewalls, virtual private networks, encryption and physical security to protect the privacy of your personal information.

 Why do we need your personal information and what do we do with it?

-Patient care
+1. Patient care

 We collect, maintain, use and disclose personal information about you in order to assist the medical practitioners at our facilities to provide you with appropriate care, treatment and services.